neurovisionhub/GSM-covid19CL/README.md

 # GSM-covid19CL
- A general modeling framework to assess COVID-19 ongoing vaccination in Chile
+ Colaborative research: A general modeling framework to assess COVID-19 ongoing vaccination in Chile